Pricing Get Quote

 Adding your Microsoft 365 SSO setup in ADSelfService Plus

-1. Now, switch to ADSelfService Plus’ Microsoft 365 SSO configuration page.
+1. Now, switch to ADSelfService Plus’ Microsoft 365/Azure SSO configuration page.

-5. In the Assign Policies field, click the drop-down box and select the policies for which you wish to enable SSO.
-The policy you select will determine which users have the SSO feature enabled.
+4. In the Assign Policies field, click the drop-down box and select the policies for which you wish to enable SSO.
+The policy you select will determine which users have SSO enabled for Microsoft 365.

 Unify access to cloud and on-premises applications with SAML SSO